 Here is a Canon 10D with and without a Canon BG-ED3 Battery grip.
 Battery grips really do have an impact on the balance, weight and size when you shoot with one.

-For a complete look at all of them go to the of the Canon Battery Grip page and there are links to the battery grips BG-E3 through BG-E13.
+For a complete look at all of them go to the of the Canon Battery Grip page and you'll see the compatibility chart for all the Canon grips.
+There are links to the battery grips BG-E3 through BG-E22.